 Common Metric – One of the most effective ways to facilitate comparisons across variables with wide ranging values and characteristics is to use an arithmetic transformation to place all the scores along a common metric.
 A consistent set of visualization rules can then be applied.
 A number of different types of arithmetic operations can be used, some examples being normalized, standardized or percentile scores (e.g., linear transformations, see here).

 Cognitive test scores commonly use such an approach.
-The example below was used to highlight again that text may be considered a display attribute.
+The example below was used to highlight that even text may be considered a display attribute.
 This time the text is dynamically produced based on a conversion table.
-Notice once the data is placed along a common metric, standard rules can be used to generate descriptive text applicable across several cognitive tests.
+Notice once the data is placed along a common metric, standard rules can be used to generate descriptive text applicable across several cognitive tests (see 'Rating' column).

 Size and Spatial Location – This topic has been briefly touched upon in other articles (see here) and a full discussion will be coming soon.
 For now, note the cognitive literature shows the processing of size and spatial location generally requires minimal attentional resources, even automatic in some cases.
 Thus, these two attributes have tremendous potential to convey large amounts of information and ease comparisons across heterogeneous data.

 Missing and Invalid Data – Only briefly mentioned here since it’s a method not specifically designed to address heterogeneous data, the use of visual attributes is an effective means for identifying missing and/or invalid data.
-Certainly, the bulk of missing/invalid data is handled through form data entry validation routines.
+Certainly, the bulk of missing/invalid data is kept from happening using form data entry validation routines.
 However, some of the more sophisticated clinical rules and/or time separated, multi-variable relationships often expressed in disease state images offer a great opportunity to incorporate an attribute to indicate missing/invalid data.